Posted on 06/07/2016

-According to analysts, carriers’ revenues from data likely surpassed those from voice services for the first time in 2013, but those data revenues have not kept pace with traffic growth.
+Carriers’ revenues from data has surpassed those from voice services in the last few years, but those data revenues have not kept pace with traffic growth.
 As a result, wireless carriers need a cost-effective way to expand capacity and enhance service quality.
 Small cells are the answer.
 By turning to small cells, carriers can boost network capacity, especially in densely populated areas where a macrosite isn’t enough.
 Small, relatively inexpensive, and deployable just about anywhere, small cells provide a flexible way to increase capacity and service areas while better managing traffic.

 Yet these deployments are no easy task.
 Small cells present many complex deployment challenges that go far beyond those posed by macrosites; traditional deployment processes don’t account for all the site-based complexities of installing microcells.
 Small issues can quickly escalate and lead to installation errors, poor data quality, and disputes between carriers and service providers about what was deployed when.
 Each problem drives up costs and slows deployments.